AdobeDocs/experience-platform.en/help/data-science-workspace/authoring/feature-pipeline.md

 ### Specify the Experiment run scoring task

 >[!NOTE]
-> To complete this step you need to have at least one successful scoring run associated with your Experiment.
+> To complete this step you need to have at least one successful training run associated with your Experiment.

 After a successful training run, you need to [specify the scoring run task](../api/experiments.md#experiment-training-scoring).
 Make a POST to `experiments/{EXPERIMENT_ID}/runs` and in the body set the mode to score: `{ "mode":"score" }`.
 This starts your scoring experiment run.

 Once complete, make a GET request to `/experiments/{EXPERIMENT_ID}` to [retrieve the experiment status](../api/experiments.md#retrieve-specific) and wait for the experiment status to update to complete.

+Once the scoring has completed your feature pipeline should be operational.

 ## Next steps {#next-steps}